-T Ţ from the STS securitisation as long as they meet all the requirements specified in the guidance.
+T 1 (i) no types of securitisations should be excluded ex ante from the compliance with this criterion and from the STS securitisation as long as they meet all the requirements specified in the guidance.
 For example, this criterion does not aim to exclude leasing transactions and interest-only residential mortgages from STS securitisation, provided they comply with the guidance provided and all other applicable STS requirements.
-However, it is expected that commercial real estate transactions, or securitisations where the assets are commodities (e.g. oil, grain, gold), or bonds whose maturity dates fall after the maturity date of the securitisation, would not meet these (b) there is no reason to believe that the entity would not be able to meet its obligations under the guarantee or the repurchase obligation. requirements, as in all these cases it is expected that the repayment is predominantly reliant on the sale of the assets, that other possible ways to repay the securitisation positions are substantially limited, and that the granularity of the portfolio is low.
+However, it is expected that commercial real estate transactions, or securitisations where the assets are commodities (e.g. oil, grain, gold), or bonds whose maturity dates fall after the maturity date of the securitisation, would not meet these requirements, as in all these cases it is expected that the repayment is predominantly reliant on the sale of the assets, that other possible ways to repay the securitisation positions are substantially limited, and that the granularity of the portfolio is low.
 46. With respect to the exemption provided in the second subparagraph of Article 20(13) of Regulation (EU) 2017/2402, it should be ensured that the entity providing the guarantee or the repurchase obligation of the assets securing the underlying exposures is not an empty-shell or defaulted entity, so that it has sufficient loss absorbency to exercise the guarantee of the repurchase of the assets.
-SECN 2.2.14R - SECN 2.2.24R - Standard isation requirements Risk retention SECN 2.2.15R.
+SECN 2.2.14R - SECN 2.2.24R - Standard , Risk retention SECN 2.2.15R.
 The originator, sponsor or original lender must satisfy the risk-retention requirement in accordance with SECN 5.
 47. The main objective of the risk retention criterion is to ensure an alignment between the originators'/sponsors'/original lenders' and investors' interests, and to avoid application of the originate-to-distribute model in securitisation.
 The undertakings in the mortgages trust deed require the seller to maintain a seller share in order to satisfy applicable risk retention obligations.
 See clause 9 of the mortgages trust deed.
 48. The content of the criterion is deemed sufficiently clear that no further guidance in addition to that provided by the Delegated Regulation further specifying the risk retention requirement in accordance with Article 6(7) of Regulation (EU) 2017/2402 is considered necessary.
 The risk retention obligations and seller share calculations are disclosed in the base prospectus.
-See the base prospectus section "Risk Retention Requirements-UK risk retention" (page 83).
+See the base prospectus section "Risk Retention Requirements-UK risk retention" (page 87).
 Appropriate mitigation of interest-rate and currency risks 49.
 The objective of this criterion is to reduce any payment risk arising from different interest-rate and currency profiles of assets and liabilities.
-Mitigating Interest rate risks.
+Mitigating Appropriate mitigation of interest-rate and currency risks Interest rate risks.
 Interest rate risks are managed for funding through a funding swap and for the Master Issuer through